State and Federal Grants

 Consolidation Loans may be arranged to combine loans made to a student under Title IV programs and the Health Professions Student Loan (HPSL) Program.
 These loans provide repayment periods appropriate for the total amount outstanding.
 For example, a student whose total loan debt exceeds $7,500 may be given a repayment period longer than ten (10) years.
 Repayment of a Consolidation Loan must begin within sixty (60) days after the selected loans have been consolidated.
 Students must contact their lenders to find out if they qualify for a Consolidation Loan.

-The Alamo Colleges District does not offer short-term loan funding but instead offers a payment plan for students whose financial aid may not cover their entire tuition and fees balance.
+The Alamo Colleges District offers a payment plan for students whose financial aid may not cover their entire tuition and fees balance.
 The payment plan provides the option for students who have a remaining balance of $65 or more (after financial aid funds are applied) to sign up for the payment plan and avoid being dropped from classes.
 Students can sign up for the Payment Plan in ACES, and the steps are the same as the regular payment plan.
 When asked to select the type of payment plan, student should select Financial Aid Payment Plan.

 Federal Work-Study Program